skip to main content

 NEA Big Read: Wichita

 The Derby Public Library is pleased to partner with Wichita Public Library for NEA Big Read: Wichita.
-The title for this year's Big Read is There, There by Tommy Orange.
+The title for this year's Big Read is Sitting Pretty: The View from My Ordinary Resilient Disabled Body by Rebekah Taussig.

-Pick up a free copy of the book at Derby Public Library beginning March 18.
+Pick up a free copy of the book at Derby Public Library beginning March 31.
+Books available while supplies last.
 Read the book and make plans to attend one of the many Big Read scheduled events here in Derby, or explore the Big Read Wichita website to find events throughout the area.

 NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.